apecloud/ape-dts/docs/en/snapshot/check.md

 When `output_revise_sql` is `true`, every miss/diff log contains an extra `revise_sql` field.
 The checker automatically builds `INSERT` statements for missing rows and `UPDATE` statements for diffs.
 With `revise_match_full_row=true`, the `UPDATE` statement matches the entire target row even if a primary/unique key exists.

+When routers rename schemas or tables, the log now also emits `target_schema` and `target_tb` so you always know where the generated SQL should run (they point to the destination table, while `schema`/`tb` stay on the source naming for easier troubleshooting).

 Example:

 ```json